Ma'on, Har Hevron: Biblical and classical Maon

+Arab village of Ma'in

-The Arab village of Ma'in was a conical settlement on a hill, 1.25 kilometres south of Carmel, and 3 kilometres east of Susiya, with the ruins of a castle still visible, and cisterns, lying about 9 miles south south east of Hebron.
+The Arab village of Ma'in stood on a conical hill, 1.25 kilometres south of Carmel, and 3 kilometres east of Susiya, with the ruins of a "castle" and cisterns still seen by Edward Robinson in the 19th century, lying about 9 Roman miles south-south-east of Hebron.

+Israeli outpost; expansion

 The Israeli outpost was first established in 1981 as a paramilitary Nahal outpost.
 It is located on one side of the main road between At-Tuwani and Tuba, east of At-Tuwani.
-The first civilian population, members of the Orthodox Zionist youth movement Bnei Akiva settled there in 1982.
+The first civilian population, members of the Orthodox Zionist youth movement Bnei Akiva, settled there in 1982.